-Price-for-life Guarantee, unlimited make-up lessons policy, practice suggestions, recommendations, and requirements, access to instruments, music student recitals and concerts, referal program, and more…
+Price-for-life Guarantee, unlimited make-up music lessons policy, practice suggestions, recommendations, and requirements, access to instruments, music student recitals and concerts, referral program, and more…

 Policies and Procedures

-Your price for lessons will never be raised as long as you continue lessons uninterrupted.
+Your membership rates for music lessons will never be raised as long as you continue lessons (remain enrolled) uninterrupted.
 Your price will be locked in, for life – forever!

 We offer unlimited make-ups!
 Here are some options and considerations: